 That philosophy will save you a lot of stress when it comes to making New Year’s resolutions.
 “People often use other’s lives, curated through social media, as a benchmark from which to evaluate their own accomplishments,” says Porter.
 “This often leads to resolutions that are unrealistic.”
 For example, you probably shouldn’t quit your day job to become a travel influencer if you have no idea how influencer marketing works.

 When you make a resolution for the year, remember “you are not competing with another’s ‘perfect’ representation of their body or their family or their vacation.
 You are competing with yourself to become the best version of you,” says Porter.
 “Attainment of a goal doesn’t have to be all or nothing; perfect is the enemy of good, or good enough.”
 Maybe your resolution is to visit a new country and start a blog about your trip.

 Whenever stress increases, so should self-care, says Hendrix.
+Practicing self-care is one of the most important holiday wellness tips.
 “Maybe it’s an extra yoga class, maybe it’s more meditation,” she says.
 “It’s important to know your top five self-care go-to’s and make sure that you have access to that during the holidays.”

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.